 Decorated veterinarian made Companion of Charles Sturt University

 Douglas Bryden, AM, was made Companion of the University of Charles Sturt University, in recognition of his role in the development of CSU’s veterinary degree.
 Bryden was one of the early consultants called upon to develop the degree program – before most people knew about it.
-As Bryden recalled, it […]
+As Bryden recalled, it was a bit like being […]

 Abstracts: Use of analgesic drugs for pain management in sheep

 Awareness of pain and its effects is increasing within the veterinary profession, but pain management in food animals has been neglected.
 Sheep seldom receive analgesics despite various conditions, husbandry practice and experimental procedures being known to be painful, eg footrot, mastitis, vaginal prolapse, castration, vasectomy, penis deviation, and laparoscopy.
-The […]
+The evidence supporting use of analgesic […]

 First the floods, now animal welfare issues

 The NSW Department of Primary Industries (DPA) and the Australian Veterinary Association (AVA) have advised flood-hit communities to be prepared for animal welfare issues.
 DPI Bourke’s veterinary officer Charlotte Cavanagh, said a number of ailments become more prevalent in wet conditions.
-“When the floods are on, a lot of animals […]
+“When the floods are on, a lot of animals are standing in water, so […]

 ‘Normal’ feline vomiting – is there such a thing?